axelpale/minibus/README.md

 ## Cause and effect

 Minibus is based on the following paradigm.
-Events happen, they are the cause.
+Events happen, they represent the cause.
 The routes point out the effects of the causes.
-Handler functions describe the effects.
+Handler functions encapsulate the effects and the code within them describes the effects.
 The effects may trigger new events, giving again a cause for a new set of effects.

 ![Paradigm for using Minibus and events in general](../master/img/eventmodel.png?raw=true)